 On the evening before your Grand Canyon Challenge trek start date, we’ll convene at 6:00pm for a one hour group orientation and pack-check in the main lobby of Little America Hotel in Flagstaff, AZ.
 At orientation we’ll hand out backpacks, tents and sleeping bags to those who requested them.
 We’ll also get to know our team, preview the trail and talk safety.
 If we anticipate significant heat in the Canyon during the first day of your trip, we may provide the option to camp near the Rim to ensure a before-sun-up early morning trail start (trek-by-trek basis).

 After reconvening in the lobby of Little America Hotel, Flagstaff at 5:00am, we’ll head out to the trailhead where our hike begins with a steep 3,000′ descent toward the Tonto Platform, an inner plateau within the Canyon roughly 1,000′ above the Colorado River.
 The first day is typically the most difficult day of the trek.
 There may be narrow sections of trail with significant exposure, sections of steep descent over loose rock, and waist-high drops that require scooting or hand and foot down scrambling.
 In addition, water sources are typically unreliable until we reach camp.
 This will make travel on day one slow and methodical.
 Expect 8-10 hours of trail time (including breaks) from start to finish for the 7 to 9 mile day.

 Day 2 – Undulating trail / moderate downhill

-Today the trail undulates for the first several hours until we reach Monument Creek, where we’ll break for lunch situated below the Tonto ledge, above the gorge floor, and inside a cavernous, bowl shaped canyon.
-A quick descent will bring us to the creek bed floor which we will follow out to the Colorado River and camp.
+On day two the trail typically undulates until we drop below the Tonto’s ledge, above the gorge floor, and into one of the many side canyons and washes that lead to the Colorado River.
+A quick descent will bring us to a creek bed floor which we will follow out to the Colorado River and camp.